Social SEO | A New Wave in Search Marketing

-As ‘Social signals’ continue to influence organic search rankings, SEO is being replaced by good, old-fashioned marketing.
-It’s no longer about links, it’s about the conversations around your brand.
+As ‘Social signals’ continue to indirectly influence organic search rankings, SEO is more and more dependent upon gold old-fashioned marketing.

 The new name of the game is ‘Social SEO’…